jen20/hashidays-nyc/README.md

 New York 2017.
 It demonstrates deploying the HashiCorp runtime stack (Consul, Nomad and Vault) in a production quality fashion on AWS.

+**Note: This code has not kept pace with the improvements to Terraform, and targets the version of Terraform that was current at the time of the talk.
+Pull requests to make it work with 0.12 are welcome!**

 *Note: The code in this repository will provision real resources in AWS which cost real money!
 Be careful!*